gardener-community/hackathon/2024-05_Schelklingen/README.md

 **Achievements:** A new Skaffold configuration has been created which deploys `gardener-operator` and its `Garden` CRD, and later the `gardenlet` which register the garden cluster as a seed cluster.
 This also includes the basic Gardener configuration (`CloudProfile`s, `Project`s, etc.) and the registration of the `provider-local` extension.
 With this setup, it is now possible to create `Shoot`s as well.

-**Next Steps:** The `ManagedSeed` scenario is not tested yet.
-Also, optimizing the readiness probes to speed up the reconciliation times should be considered.
+**Next Steps:** Optimizing the readiness probes to speed up the reconciliation times should be considered.

 **Code/Pull Requests**: https://github.com/gardener/gardener/pull/9763